A guide to British game birds

 Where: Dry lowlands, farmland, grassland, and heathland (red-legged).
 Wasteland, moors and sand dunes (grey)

 There are two types of partridges—red-legged and grey.
-Red-legs are bigger than their grey counterparts and were introduced to Britain from Spain and France.
-As the grey partridge’s numbers have declined and are harder to come by, the red-leg now accounts for the majority of the country’s partridge shooting.
+Red-legged partridges are bigger than their grey counterparts and were introduced to Britain from Spain and France.
+As the grey partridge’s numbers have declined and are harder to come by, the red-legged partridge now accounts for the majority of the country’s partridge shooting.

-The grey partridge, although rarer, is regarded to have the more superior texture of the two birds.
+The grey partridge, although rarer, is regarded as having a superior texture of the two birds.
 However, whichever species you try, you’ll still enjoy delicate meat without an overly strong gamey flavour.

 Common Snipe